axibase/atsd/rule-engine/notifications/custom-jenkins.md

 ![](./images/jenkins_param_build_2.png)

-The parameters will be displayed if `This project is parametrized` checkbox is enabled.
+The parameters are displayed if `This project is parameterized` checkbox is enabled.

 ![](./images/jenkins_param_build_3.png)